donate goods

 • Lean To/Run-in Shed for an add-on pasture

-• Obstacle course materials (tarps, wooden poles, wood for making obstacles, cones, barrels, mailbox)
+• Obstacle course materials (tarps, wooden poles, wood for making obstacles, cones, barrels, standing mailbox)

 • Building corrals